kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 Open the `claude_desktop_config.json` file in a text editor and copy-paste the following configuration into it.
 This is a Docker command that will start the Kuzu MCP server, and connect via a read-only connection to the Kuzu database on your local machine.
-If you want to run a read-write connection, you can remove the `-e KUZU_READ_ONLY=true` flag from the Docker command.
+If you want to run a read-write connection to modify the database, you can remove the `-e KUZU_READ_ONLY=true` flag from the Docker command.

 ```json